 Each vanpool must have a coordinator who is responsible for the vehicle, making vanpool payments and completing the monthly vanpool subsidy report.
 The coordinators collect fuel funds from the passengers.
-This is usually the primary driver.
+The coordinator is usually the primary driver.
 All potential drivers must meet minimum qualifications to drive a van for the vanpool:

 - Minimum age of 25 years